Getting a Master’s in Data Analytics: What You Need to Know

 A master’s in data analytics can prepare you for a new career or make you a more competitive candidate in one you’ve already started.
 Learn more about this potentially impactful degree today.

-A master’s in data analytics prepares degree holders for a career within the field of data analytics, whether they're an established professional or someone looking to start a new career.
-As a result, a Master's of Science (MS) in Data Analytics program can cover introductory to advanced courses, providing an opportunity for course takers to learn new skills or deepen old ones.
+A master’s in data analytics prepares you for a career in data analytics, whether you’re an established professional or someone looking to start a new career.
+As a result, a Master of Science (MS) in Data Analytics program can cover introductory to advanced courses, allowing course takers to learn new skills or deepen old ones.

-In this article, you’ll learn more about master’s degrees in data analytics, whether you should consider pursuing one, and the different types of degrees available to you.
-At the end, you’ll also find suggested courses to help you get started today.
+Learn more about master’s degrees in data analytics, whether you should consider pursuing one, and the different types of degrees available.
+Then, you’ll find suggested courses to help you get started today.

-A master's degree in data analytics is typically designed either for individuals who are looking to enter the field through a career shift or who want to advance their current career by attaining a higher educational qualification.
-In effect, a master's degree in data analytics can either supplement undergraduate work in the field or provide groundwork for a career shift to those who have studied another discipline.
+A master's degree in data analytics can help you enter the field, shift your career, or advance your current professional path by attaining a higher educational qualification.
+In effect, a master's degree in data analytics can either supplement undergraduate work in the field or provide the groundwork for a career shift if you study another discipline.

 Linked image with text "See how your Coursera Learning can turn into master's degree credit at Illinois Tech"

-Here's what you need to know about a master's in data analytics, how it compares to similar degrees, and what you can expect from it:
+Discover what you need to know about a data analytics degree, how it compares to similar degrees, and what you can expect from it.

 Master’s vs. bachelor’s degree in data analytics

 A master’s degree shares many similarities with a bachelor’s degree in data analytics.
-But, there are some key differences that degree seekers should keep in mind.
+But, keep in mind some key differences.

-Generally, both a master’s degree and a bachelor’s degree in data analytics will cover much of the same material, such as data analysis, computer science, and statistics.
-However, some master's programs may cover these topics in greater depth than what you would encounter in an undergraduate course of study.
+Generally, a master’s and bachelor’s degree in data analytics will cover much of the same material, such as data analysis, computer science, and statistics.
+However, some master's programs may cover these topics in greater depth than you would encounter in an undergraduate course.

 But, while the programs might cover much of the same material, they usually do so within very different timelines.
-For example, while a bachelor's degree usually takes four or more years to complete, a master's degree can take just one to two years to complete depending on the program, your course load, and whether you're full- or part-time student.
-In order to enroll in a master's program, though, you'll already need to have a bachelor's degree.
+For example, while a bachelor's degree usually takes four or more years to complete, a master's degree can take just one to two years, depending on the program, your course load, and whether you're a full- or part-time learner.
+To enroll in a master's program, you'll already need a bachelor's degree.

 Curriculum

-The exact curriculum that you’ll follow as a graduate student in data analytics will vary from program to program, but you can expect to take courses in such common topics as data analysisstatistics, computer science, and machine learning.
+The exact curriculum that you’ll follow as a graduate learner in data analytics will vary from program to program.
+Still, you can expect to take courses in such common topics as data analysisstatistics, computer science, and machine learning.

-To help you better understand what you can expect from a master’s program, here is the curriculum for Oregon State University’s Master of Science in Data Analytics program [1]:
+To help you better understand what you can expect from a master’s program, consider the curriculum for Oregon State University’s Master of Science in Data Analytics program [1]:

-• 45-credits worth of courses on topics such as computer science, statistics, and statistics electives.
+• 45 credits on topics such as computer science, statistics, and statistics electives.
 Required courses include:

 • Foundations of Data Analytics